-16. J. is a young woman from Honduras.
+22. J. is a young woman from Honduras.
 Her son, D., will be a derivative on her asylum application.
-Their Master Calendar hearing was cancelled due to the COVID-19 pandemic and has not been rescheduled.
 J. speaks Spanish and lives in a western suburb of Chicago, Illinois.
 (20-0140744) (20-0142504)

 J. endured many years of physical, emotional, and sexual abuse by her ex-husband in Honduras.
 When J.'s ex-husband discovered J. was pregnant with their son, he punched her in the stomach.
 During one incident after D.'s birth, J.'s ex-husband became angry with J. and he shot her in the leg, and hit her in the head with his gun.
-J. reported this incident to the police, but J.'s ex-husband was never forced to appear in court.
+J. reported this incident to the police, but J.'s exhusband was never forced to appear in court.
 About one year later, in 2015, J. was able to escape and come to the United States with her son, but her ex-husband has continued to look for her and threaten her even though J. divorced him.
 NIJC filed an asylum application for J. Because this application was filed more than one year after J. entered the United States, her pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
 All affidavits and supporting materials will be due 15 days prior to her merits hearing, which has not yet been scheduled.